kinghard7/xk6-dashboard/cmd/k6-web-dashboard/README.md

 It is possible to [convert the result saved by k6 JSON output](#k6-web-dashboard-aggregate) to dashboard event file format.
 This way, the running result saved in JSON format can be displayed later (even on another computer) as a dashboard or a report can be made from it.

+**New in this fork: Multi-language support with Chinese (zh) as default and English (en) available.
+Use the `--lang` flag to set the initial language for reports and web UI.**

 ## Install

 Precompiled binaries can be downloaded and installed from the [Releases](https://github.com/grafana/xk6-dashboard/releases) page.